sn1218/WHO-Life-Expectancy-Predictive-Model/README.md

   * A complex model that can provide more accurate predictions if sensitive data is available.
 * To maintain data integrity and ensure ethical use of sensitive information when determining which features to include in each model.

-## The Project
+## Project Details

-The tools used in this project include: Python and Python libraries (pandas, numpy, matplotlib, seaborn, sklearn, statsmodels, unittest).
+### Tools and Libraries
+This project was implemented in Python and utilised several key libraries, including:

+* pandas and numpy: For data manipulation
+* matplotlib and seaborn: For visualising the data
+* sklearn and statsmodels: For building and evaluatiing machine learning models (logistic regression and decision trees)
+* unittest: For validating the performance and correctness of the interactive function

+### Dataset
+The dataset includes population statistics and health indicators from 183 countries over 15 years (2000-2015).
+Key features of the dataset include:

+* Country-level Information: Country, year, region, and status.
+* Demographic Data: Population, GDP, school enrollment rates, etc.
+* Health Metrics: Life expectancy, adult mortality, infant deaths, immunisation rates, etc.
+* Sensitive Data: Some health-related metrics (e.g., mortality rates, certain disease incidences) considered sensitive for data-sharing purposes.

+The dataset is stored in the project directory and was preprocessed before being used in the models.

-### Data Preprocessing and Exploration
+### Data Preprocessing and Exploratory Data Analysis (EDA)

 The dataset was first divided into training and testing sets.
 Exploratory Data Analysis (EDA) was conducted on the training data to uncover key relationships and understand the factors impacting life expectancy.
-This si documented in 'EDA.ipynb'.
+This is documented in 'EDA.ipynb'.

 ### Model Building

-Two linear regression models were constructed (documented in 'WHO_Lin_reg_function1.ipynb'):
+Two linear regression models were developed, both designed to predict life expectancy but differing in the features they use:

-* Basic Linear Regression Model: Uses a minimal set of features that avoids sensitive data.
+1. Basic Linear Regression Model:
+* Only utilises non-sensitive features, such as GDP, school enrollment rates, and general demographic information.
+* Aimed at providing predictions while adhering to strict data privacy standards.

-* Complex Linear Regression Model: Incorporates additional features that might be sensitive to improve prediction accuracy.
+2. Complex Linear Regression Model:

-Both models were trained and tested on the dataset, and the performance metrics (e.g., R-squared, RMSE) were evaluated.
+* Incorporates additional sensitive features, such as health-related metrics (e.g. mortality data).
+* Achieves higher accuracy but requires the use of sensitive information, necessitating more stringent data-sharing policies.

+The 'WHO_Lin_reg_function1.ipynb' notebook contains the details of both models, including the model-building process, feature selection, and evaluation of performance metrics (e.g., R-squared, Root Mean Squared Error (RMSE)).

 ### Interactive Predictive Function

-A standalone interactive function was developed that takes in user-inputted population statistics and predicts life expectancy.
-Users can choose between the basic and complex models, depending on the available data.
-This function is designed for practical use in real-world scenarios where data availability may vary.
+An interactive function was created to allow users to input population statistics and receive life expectancy predictions.
+Depending on the data available, users can choose between the basic model and the complex model.

-The interactive function is available in 'Function_Lin_Reg.ipynb' and allows users to:
+The function is implemented in 'Function_Lin_Reg.ipynb' and provides the following capabilities:

-* Input relevant population statistics (e.g., GDP, years of schooling, immunisation rates).
-* Choose between the basic or complex model for prediction.
+* Model Selection: Choose between the basic or complex model based on the available data and privacy requirements.
+* User Input: Enter relevant population statistics such as GDP, years of schooling, etc..
-* Receive a predicted life expectancy based on the provided data.
+* Life Expectancy Prediction: The function returns an estimated life expectancy based on the chosen model and inputted data.

+This feature is particularly useful in real-world scenarios where data availability varies, and sensitive data may not always be accessible.

 ### Ethical Considerations

-Given the sensitivity of certain data (e.g., health-related metrics, mortality rates), we made deliberate decisions on which features to include in the basic model to respect privacy concerns.
-The more sensitive data is only used in the complex model, which should only be applied if proper permissions for sharing have been obtained.
+Given the sensitive nature of certain data (e.g., health-related metrics, mortality rates), the project carefully balances predictive power with ethical considerations.
+The basic model is designed to be used in cases where sensitive data cannot or should not be shared, allowing for accurate predictions without violating privacy.

+The complex model, while more accurate, should only be applied when proper data-sharing agreements are in place, ensuring that sensitive information is handled responsibly.

+## Repository Structure

+## How to Use the Project